 Our commitment to social justice—and not only diversity—requires that we vigorously defend the social justice, treaty, and civil rights gains of the latter half of the twentieth century by working towards a body of children’s literature that includes the histories and lives of all people who live in the United States, especially as told by writers of color.

 See What We See has three primary objectives:

-- To promote engaging books for young readers that accurately reflect the many cultures, distinct traditions, and varied realities of people of color in historical and contemporary contexts.
+- To promote engaging books for young readers that accurately reflect the many cultures, distinct traditions, and varied realities of Indigenous and people of color in historical and contemporary contexts.

 - To expose and track inequity in children’s publishing.

-- To provide substantive, critical reviews of children’s and young adult books in order to create awareness of the omissions, myths, stereotypes, and distortions that misrepresent people of color.
+- To provide substantive, critical reviews of children’s and young adult books in order to create awareness of the omissions, myths, stereotypes, and distortions that misrepresent Indigenous and people of color.

-The SWWS database links to reviews on many of the collaborator sites, such as American Indians in Children’s Literature, Edith Campbell’s Crazy Quilts, Zetta Elliott, Reading While White, DeColores: The Raza Experience in Books for Children, Latinxs in KidLit, Disability in KidLit, Africa Access, Rethinking Schools, and Teaching for Change.
+The SWWS reviews database links to reviews on many sites including American Indians in Children’s Literature, Edith Campbell’s Cotton Quilts, Zetta Elliott, Reading While White, DeColores: The Raza Experience in Books for Children, Latinxs in KidLit, Disability in KidLit, Africa Access, Rethinking Schools, Booktoss, CCBC, and Teaching for Change.

 - Edith Campbell, Assistant Librarian, Indiana State University

 - Sarah Park Dahlen, Associate Professor, Master of Library and Information Science Program, St. Catherine University, @readingspark Note: Sarah is an inactive member in 2018-2019.